 Reheating Arrabbiata Sauce

-To thaw, let frozen sauce sit in the fridge overnight.
+To thaw, let the frozen sauce sit in the fridge overnight.
 If you’re short on time, you can put the sealed container in a large bowl of cool water for 30 to 40 minutes, depending on the amount of sauce.

 These plum tomatoes are a special variety.
-They’re a bit longer and thinner than the ones in the grocery store and picked specifically for their balanced flavor.
+They’re a bit longer and thinner than the ones in the grocery store and are picked specifically for their balanced flavor.
 San Marzano tomatoes combine that sweet, tomato taste with the perfect amount of acidity.

 Plus, they have fewer seeds and break down well when cooked for sauces.
 While they were originally grown in the volcanic soil of southern Italy, they are now more widely farmed.
 You can even grow them in your own garden!

-The mindset behind Italian cooking is that using fresher, higher quality ingredients will lead to a fresher, higher quality meal.
+The mindset behind Italian cooking is that using fresher, higher-quality ingredients will lead to a fresher, higher-quality meal.
 From finding a good olive oil to buying fresh garlic, your ingredients make a difference.

 Fresh garlic will definitely add more flavor to your arrabbiata sauce, but if you’re in a pinch, you can try out the powdered version.